Weaning your child from breastfeeding

 - If you can’t figure out the reason for your baby’s nursing strike, see your doctor or talk to a lactation consultant.
 Don’t get frustrated or angry.
 Remember that a nursing strike does not mean your baby is rejecting you.

-If this happens, be sure to pump your milk so you don’t develop a blocked duct and that you continue to produce enough breast milk for when your baby is ready to nurse again.
+If this happens, be sure to pump your milk so you don’t develop a blocked duct or get engorged, and that you continue to produce enough breast milk for when your baby is ready to nurse again.

 How should I care for my breasts when I start to wean?

-- If your breasts are uncomfortable while weaning, try expressing some milk.
+- If your breasts are uncomfortable while weaning, try expressing just enough milk so that you no longer feel uncomfortable.
 Over-the-counter pain relievers like acetaminophen or ibuprofen might help.
 Cold compresses or gel packs applied to your breasts can also be of some comfort.

 - Don’t bind your breasts or drink fewer fluids while you’re weaning.